 When it moves forwards, it compresses the air next to it, which raises its pressure.
 Some of this air flows outwards, compressing the next layer of air.
 The disturbance in the air spreads out as a travelling sound wave.
 At any point in the air near the source of sound, the molecules are moving backwards and forwards, and the air pressure varies up and down by very small amounts.
 The strings The pitch of a vibrating string depends on four things.
 The strings themselves make hardly any noise: they are thin and slip easily through the air without making much of disturbance - and a sound wave is a disturbance of the air.

 The body The body serves to transmit the vibration of the bridge into vibration of the air around it.
-The air inside More detail and other links.
+The air inside.
 Strings, standing waves and harmonics.
 The animation shows the interaction of two waves, with equal frequency and magnitude, travelling in opposite directions: blue to the right, green to the left.

 By Maria Popova Deconstructing a magnificent mind through his reading diet for intellectual survival.

 The Periodic Table of Videos - University of Nottingham.
 Find Your Name in the Periodic Table of the Elements.
 Top 10 Scientific Mnemonics.
-Humans Science is full of long lists of important information that can be very difficult to remember.
+Humans.

 To add up to.
 Sound Bottle : une bouteille qui remixe les sons aux alentours.
 10 techniques de manipulation de l'opinion publique et de la société.
 Mardi 26 juin 2012 2 26 /06 /Juin /2012 02:33 10 techniques de manipulation de l'opinion publique et de la société 1.